 Authors: Adam C. Cregger, Pharm.D., Tiffany K. White, Pharm.D., BCCCP, BCPS

 Background: Traditional methods of identifying pathogenic microorganisms from blood cultures and testing for antimicrobial susceptibility can take 2 days or more.
-During this time, patients may be unnecessarily exposed to broad-spectrum antibiotics, receiving ineffective empiric therapy, unnecessarily treated based on contamination of the culture.
-Additionally, traditional empiric antimicrobial therapy choices can have unintended adverse effects, such as nephrotoxicity seen with vancomycin and piperacillin-tazobactam, for example.
+During this time, patients may be unnecessarily exposed to broad-spectrum antibiotics, receiving ineffective empiric therapy, unnecessarily treated based on contamination of the culture, or experiencing avoidable adverse effects.
 Blood Culture Identification (BCID) technology has been shown to demonstrate reliable detection of microorganisms in as little as one hour from the time of sample testing.
+Proper utilization of these results is often lacking in the absence of well-coordinated antimicrobial stewardship efforts and protocols.
+At Sentara Martha Jefferson Hospital, BCID technology has been available for 5 years; however, no standardized protocols for relaying BCID results to providers and modification of antimicrobial therapy based on these results has been implemented.

-Objective: The primary objective of this study was to design and implement a pharmacy-driven BCID antimicrobial stewardship initiative at a community hospital in Charlottesville, Virginia.
+Objective: The primary objective of this study was to design and implement a pharmacy-driven BCID antimicrobial stewardship initiative at Sentara Martha Jefferson Hospital in Charlottesville, Virginia.
 The primary observational endpoint is time in hours to appropriate antimicrobial therapy for blood cultures.
 Secondary observational endpoints include provider acceptance rate of pharmacy recommendations, duration of empiric therapy for methicillin-resistant Staphylococcus aureus and Pseudomonas aeruginosa, development of new Clostridioides difficile infection, and development of acute kidney injury.

 Methods: This was an observational quality improvement study conducted at a 176-bed community hospital.
 A process for modifying antimicrobial therapy using a physician-approved, standardized pharmacy recommendation chart for organisms identified by the BioFire FilmArray® panel and based on standards of practice and the local antibiogram was developed and implemented.
 Physicians, pharmacists, and laboratory staff were educated on the process prior to implementation.
 After a one-month run-in period, the initial data assessment phase began (February 1, 2022 – April 30, 2022).
 Records were collected from the electronic medical record (EMR) via charge capture for the BCID panel charge code.
 Pharmacists' documentation of making recommendations to providers for therapy changes based on BCID results occurred via intervention documentation tagged to the empiric antimicrobial therapy in the EMR.